holkurgapprentice/PdfExamples/README.md

 # Executive summary (Go/No‑Go)

-- PuppeteerSharp (Chromium): GO — Recommended
+- PuppeteerSharp (Chromium):
-  - Best fidelity; common in server/headless use; predictable results.
-Requires Chromium + OS libs, some container tuning.
-Heavier image and RAM than wkhtmltopdf.
+  - High-fidelity, modern-browser rendering with good support for complex layouts and print CSS.
+Suitable as the primary, long‑term choice for server/container environments when you can accept Chromium setup and footprint.
-- NReco (wkhtmltopdf wrapper): CONDITIONAL GO
+- NReco (wkhtmltopdf wrapper):
-  - Go for simpler/static layouts and teams that prefer minimal native work, with awareness of older engine limits.
-Validate Linux container story (wkhtmltopdf availability and licensing) before production.
+  - Appropriate for simpler, largely static documents where you want a lightweight wrapper around wkhtmltopdf and minimal native integration work.
+Engine is older, so treat it as a fit for stable, non‑evolving layouts.
-- DinkToPdf (wkhtmltopdf wrapper): NO‑GO (for Linux containers without extra native management)
+- DinkToPdf (wkhtmltopdf wrapper):
-  - Requires correct native libwkhtmltox per OS/arch and careful packaging.
-Works on Windows as provided here, but increases container friction.
+  - Shares the same wkhtmltopdf engine as NReco but adds native library management per OS/architecture, which complicates packaging and deployment across environments.
-- SelectPdf (proprietary): GO (Licensed) / NO‑GO (Community)
+- SelectPdf (proprietary):
-  - Operationally simple (managed‑only dependencies) and good fidelity, but Community Edition is limited to 5 pages.
-Requires commercial license for production; note JS execution performance characteristics.
-- Spire.Pdf: NO‑GO (uncapable of proper header / footer managing from HTML syntax)
-  - To support mentioned it should start with c# object approach
+  - Commercial proprietary engine with solid HTML/CSS support and a very simple managed‑only deployment story.
+Community Edition limits documents to 5 pages, so production use effectively requires a paid license.
+- IronPDF (Chromium-based):
+  - Commercial Chromium‑based converter with a managed .NET API.
+A viable option if you explicitly want a supported commercial Chromium engine and accept licensing/footprint trade‑offs, but not preferred over PuppeteerSharp as a general default.
+- Syncfusion.HtmlToPdfConverter (Blink-based):
+  - Part of a broader commercial PDF/office suite, using a Blink‑based engine.
+Attractive mainly when you already standardize on Syncfusion or want tight integration with the rest of their PDF stack.
+- Spire.Pdf:
+  - Tested HTML→PDF capabilities do not meet the header/footer and HTML layout requirements for this evaluation.
+Can be considered only as a general PDF API, not as the primary HTML→PDF engine.

 ## Quick status matrix